Materials Selection Policy

 people of the community the library serves.
 Materials should not be

-excluded because of the origin, background, or views of those contributing
+excluded because of the origin, background, or views of those contributing to their creations.

 Libraries should provide materials and information presenting